 We are located in a beautiful building in a prime location with lovely colleagues.
 There is an interesting variety of work (predominantly repair of interesting antique clocks, mostly French and English).

-Contact us for a chat!
+Contact us for more information.

-Robina Hill FRSA MIoD took over as managing director in 2011.
+Robina Hill FRSA MIoD took over as Managing Director in 2011.
 With a wealth of experience having managed, taught and coached in a wide variety of enterprises, both service and manufacturing and both large and small, we are hugely fortunate to have her at the helm.

-Robert Loomes FBHI FRSA, started work in his father, Brian Loomes, BA, FSG, Hon FBHI, in 1987.
+Robert Loomes FBHI FRSA, started work with his father, Brian Loomes, BA, FSG, Hon FBHI, in 1987.
 He learnt about clock and watchmaking with the help and tuition of some of the best – and kindest – restorers in Yorkshire.

 On completing a five year apprenticeship with his father, Robert opened the Stamford workshops in 1993.
 He then qualified by examination as a professional Member of the British Horological Institute.
 In 2015 Robert was made an Emeritus Fellow of the institute for his research work on watchmaking.